 3.1.
-As a result of performing the analysis, the policy does not appear to have any adverse effects on people who share Protected Characteristics and no further actions are recommended at this stage.
-The supporting paperwork is attached.
+As a result of performing the screening analysis, the policy does not appear to have any adverse effects on people who share Protected Characteristics and no further actions are recommended at this stage.
+The results of the screening are attached at Appendix 1.